 Paradise Country offers a similar experience.
 Paradise Country is an Australian farm experience that is fun for families and kids.

 Learn to Surf!

-There are so many quality surf schools all along the coast that you’ll have no problem finding one, whichever suburb you’re staying in.
+There are so many quality surf schools all along the coast, so you’ll have no problem finding one whichever suburb you’re staying in.

 My partner has been an avid surfer since his teens so he was always keen for me to take lessons and I can’t believe I put it off for so long!

 It’s so much fun and chances are you’ll manage to stand up and surf a wave during your very first lesson.